 Dental Implants vs Veneers

 Dental implants and veneers are two common dental treatments.
 Both can be effective options if you have damaged teeth.
-Read on to find out everything you need to know about each of these dental procedures.
+Read on to learn everything you need to know about these dental procedures.

-Veneers are a layer of material that are bonded to the surface of generally healthy teeth to help improve their appearance.
+Veneers are a layer of material bonded to the surface of generally healthy teeth to help improve their appearance.
 They are a form of cosmetic dentistry.

 You can use veneers to: